THE ALLIANCE

 Frequently Asked Questions

-Once a mentor and mentee have been paired, The Alliance will conduct an introductory call between both parties and will facilitate the call to ensure parameters of communication and goals of the mentorship are discussed and agreed upon.
-After this introductory call, it will be between the mentor and mentee to connect based on their agreed-upon method and frequency.
+Once a mentor and mentee have been paired, the mentee is encouraged to coordinate an introductory call to learn more about their mentor and discuss their personal goals.
+After this initial call, the mentor and mentee will connect based on their agreed-upon method and frequency.

 We will do our best to ensure that every mentee has an opportunity to participate; however, we may occasionally experience a limited pool of mentors/mentees.
 We appreciate your patience and flexibility as we work diligently to ensure you are paired with a mentor who can help you in your career journey.